 Students are allowed to retake each section one time after self-remediation.
 The proctor will make available a handout listing various study helps, both written and on-line.

-How do I prepare for the COMPASS test?
+How do I prepare for the ACCUPLACER test?

 Is there anything else I need to know?